Vaginal birth after C-sectionVBAC; Pregnancy - VBAC; Labor - VBAC; Delivery - VBAC

 - No surgery

-- Less chance you would need a blood transfusion
+- Less chance you will need a blood transfusion

-- It may help you avoid future C-sections.
-This is a good thing for women who want to have more children.
+- You may avoid future C-sections -- a good thing for women who want to have more children

-The most serious risk with VBAC is rupture (break) of the uterus.
-Blood loss from a rupture can be a risk for the mom and can cause damage to the baby.
+The most serious risk with VBAC is a rupture (break) of the uterus.
+Blood loss from a rupture can be a risk for the mom and can injure the baby.

 Women who try VBAC and do not succeed are also more likely to need a blood transfusion.
 There is also a greater risk of getting an infection in the uterus.

-The chance of a rupture depends on how many and what kind of C-section you had before.
-You may be able to have a VBAC if you have had no more than one C-section deliveries in the past.
-But that is not all.
+The chance of a rupture depends on how many C-sections and what kind you had before.
+You may be able to have a VBAC if you had only one C-section delivery in the past.

-- The cut on your uterus from prior C-section should be what is called low-transverse.
+- The cut on your uterus from a past C-section should be what is called low-transverse.
 Your health care provider may ask for the report from your past C-section.

-- There should be no past history of ruptures of your uterus or scars from other surgeries.
+- You should have no past history of ruptures of your uterus or scars from other surgeries.

-Your doctor will want to make sure your pelvis is large enough for a vaginal birth and monitor to see if you have a big baby.
-It may not be safe for the baby to pass through the pelvis.
+Your provider will want to make sure your pelvis is large enough for a vaginal birth and will monitor you to see if you have a big baby.
+It may not be safe for your baby to pass through your pelvis.

 - You will need to be somewhere where you can be monitored through your entire labor.

-- The doctor and the correct medical team must be nearby to do an emergency C-section if things do not go as planned.
+- The correct medical team must be nearby to do an emergency C-section if things do not go as planned.